keymon/cf_manifest_template_spike/README.md

    >
    > Spiff is great when it's used for really simple things or internally-managed plumbing, but when you get into more complicated things like cf-release, with its many use-cases, it explodes in complexity.
 The potential for "wrong answers" from spiff increases, which is scary for deployment manifests.

+### About the future of SPIFF

+it is explained in this question in cf-dev: https://lists.cloudfoundry.org/archives/list/cf-dev@lists.cloudfoundry.org/thread/IFSYKSXRVYG6QPXM36ZZSRVBUKYQKNVZ/

 ### Proof of concept

 In the folder `spiff/` we include two examples: `cf` and `bosh`.